Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-starter-java-app-with-cosmos-db.md

 ## Add sample code to implement basic database functionality

-In this section you create two Java classes for storing user data, and then you modify your main application class to create an instance of the user class and save it to your database.
+In this section you create two Java classes for storing user data, and then you modify your main application class to create an instance of the *User* class and save it to your database.

-### Define a basic class for storing user data
+### Define a base class for storing user data

 1. Create a new file named *User.java* in the same directory as your main application Java file.